I'll Never Forget

 by Howard Bolam

-I was 6 years old on that day.
+I was 6 years old when I experienced the 1964 earthquake.

-We lived on West 29th Place, which back then was a dead-end street off of Spenard Road.
+We lived on West 29th Place, which back then was a dead-end street off Spenard Road.

 As I'm writing this, it's Benson Blvd. south of Safeway, REI etc. Family friends were visiting and there were 4 of us kids playing in one of the back bedrooms.